-In the communication, the UCI explains that it is looking for an alternative location in Europe so that this 2020 the cycling world championships can be held in all its categories.
+In release, the UCI explains that it is looking for an alternative location in Europe so that this 2020 the cycling world championships can be held in all its categories.

-«LThe UCI would like to clarify that it will work to find an alternative project that guarantees that the 2020 edition of the event can take place, with priority in Europe and on the dates. initially scheduled.
-It could include all or some of the planned races.
+"TheThe UCI would like to clarify that it will work to find an alternative project that guarantees that the 2020 edition of the event can take place, with priority in Europe and on the dates. initially scheduled.
+It could include some or all of the planned races.

-The UCI will look for a host city that can offer a route as challenging as that of Aigle-Martigny and therefore caters for the same type of cyclists who had initially planned to participate in Switzerland.«
+The UCI will be looking for a host city that can offer a route as challenging as Aigle-Martigny and is therefore suited to the same type of cyclists who had initially planned to participate in Switzerland.«